Acquired brain injury

 People with ABI should aim to be as active as they physically can.
 For optimal health, the recommended volumes of aerobic and strength exercise are the same as the general population:

-• Aerobic exercise: at least 30 minutes of moderate-intensity aerobic activity on five or more days per week, or at least 25 minutes of vigorous intensity on three or more days per week.
+At least 30 minutes of moderate-intensity aerobic activity on five or more days per week, or at least 25 minutes of vigorous intensity on three or more days per week.

-• Strength exercise: for major muscle groups, three sets of 8-10 repetitions resistance exercises at moderate intensity.
+For major muscle groups, three sets of 8-10 repetitions resistance exercises at moderate intensity.

 These recommendations will initially be unachievable for many people with ABI, particularly for those with severe mobility impairments, multiple comorbidities and/or people who have been inactive for extended periods.
 It is therefore recommended that an Accredited Exercise Physiologist is involved in the program design and that they use their knowledge, skills and experience to ensure that initial training volumes and subsequent increases in training volume are individually tailored for the person affected by ABI.